gavinkendall/autoscreen/readme.txt

 The "Add New Screen ..." button will show you a preview of the currently selected Component (whether it be the Active Window or an available screen/display/monitor).

-The "Name" text box contains the name of the screen.
+The "Name" text field contains the name of the screen.
 For a new screen the Name field will auto-populate with a default name based on the next available screen name that can be used.

 The value of the Name field can be retrieved with the %name% macro tag so it could be used